ArcaneCircle/pixel-rickroll/README.md

 # Pixel Beat Quest

-This is just an small prank app to [rick-roll](https://en.wikipedia.org/wiki/Rickrolling) your friends.
+This is just a small prank app to [rick-roll](https://en.wikipedia.org/wiki/Rickrolling) your friends.

 ## Contributing